RustamyF/data-structure-Python/Arrays/README.md

 >>> array[0]
 1
 >>> array[2]
-'dog'
+'cat'
 ```
 #### 2. Adding an element to Array
 There are many ways of inserting an element to an Array:
 1. Inserting a new element at the end of the Array.
 1. Inserting a new element at the beginning of the Array.
-1. Inserting a new element at any given index inside the Array \n
+1. Inserting a new element at any given index inside the Array

 Adding an element at the end of an array is easy.
 We can use the **append()** method to add new elements at the end of  Array.
 We can also just add the new element to the array as a list.